jdsada30/MovieRecommender/README.md

 The following graph illustrates the varying accuracy percentages for different k values that were tested:
 ![alt text](https://github.com/jdsada30/MovieRecommender/blob/master/K-Value-Accuracy.png)
 ###### 2. Similarity Score Calculation:
 This implementation uses euclidean distance to determine how similar two users are from each other.
-However, there are other possible implementations for determining similarity between users including cosine similarity and pearson correlation coefficient calculations.
+However, there are other possible implementations for determining similarity between users including cosine similarity and pearson correlation coefficient calculation which could be implemented to improve the algorithms accuracy.